SynthmindsLLC/SynthBrain/01 - 🎥 Commercial Hub/Content Capture/📖 Joe's Readwise/Articles/Midjourney V6, Altman 'Age Reversal' and Gemini 2.md

 ## Metadata
 - Author: [[AI Explained]]
+- Date: 2023-12-22
 - Full Title: Midjourney V6, Altman 'Age Reversal' and Gemini 2
 - Category: #articles
+- Summary: In this article, the author discusses several updates and developments in the field of AI.
+They mention the release of MID Journey version 6, which shows improvements in adhering to prompts and generating more accurate outputs.
+The author also discusses the use of the Magnify AI tool to enhance the realism of AI-generated images.
+They touch on the topic of longevity research, mentioning Sam Altman's investment in life extension company Retro and the potential for age reversal therapies.
+The article concludes with a mention of Google's training of Gemini 2, which is expected to outstrip OpenAI in terms of compute power.
 - URL: https://youtube.com/watch?v=ZewqcbEXWqs&si=Rsl80c2OarjZdsbu

 ## Highlights